 What is Canine Lymphoma?

 Lymphoma or lymphosarcoma is one of the most prevalent types of malignant tumors in dogs.
 More frequently the neoplasm starts growing in lymphoid tissues and organs such as the bone marrow, the spleen, and the lymph nodes; however other tissues like the gastrointestinal and respiratory tracts can be sites of origin as well.

 Canine lymphoma accounts for approximately 20-24% of all tumor cases in dogs and can be mostly detected in middle-aged and elderly patients.
 Some breeds have a higher predisposition for lymphoma and such considered are Bulldogs, Scottish Terriers, Bull Mastiffs, Basset Hounds, Saint Bernards, and Boxers.
 Pomerians and Dachshunds are breeds that acquire the disease least frequently.

-Cases of Feline Lymphoma are highly linked with the Feline Leukemia Virus; however, in canine patients, such links haven’t been yet discovered.
-Many experts put a possible blame on the genetics while others suggest that certain retroviruses and immunodeficiencies initiate the disease.
+Cases of Feline Lymphoma are highly linked with the Feline Leukemia Virus (FelV). however, in canine patients, such links haven’t been yet discovered.
+Many experts put possible blame on the genetics of dogs, while others suggest that certain retroviruses and immunodeficiencies initiate the disease.